 When the Company acquired the Depomed royalty rights, Glumetza was marketed by Santarus.
 In January 2014, Salix acquired Santarus and assumed responsibility for commercializing Glumetza, which was generally perceived to be a positive development because of Salix's larger sales force and track record in the successful commercialization of therapies.
 In late 2014, Salix made a number of disclosures relating to an excess of supply at the distribution level of Glumetza and other drugs that it commercialized and the practices leading to this excess of supply which were under review by Salix's audit committee in relation to the related accounting practices.
 Because of these disclosures and the Company's lack of direct access to information as to the levels of inventory of Glumetza in the distribution channels, the Company commenced a review of all public statements by Salix, publicly available historical third-party prescription data, analyst reports and other relevant data sources.
 The Company also engaged a third-party expert to specifically assess estimated inventory levels of Glumetza in the distribution channel and to ascertain the potential effects those inventory levels may have on expected future cash flows.
 Salix was acquired by Valeant in early April 2015.
 In mid-2015, Valeant implemented two price increases on Glumetza.
 At year-end 2015, a third-party expert was engaged by the Company to assess the impact of the Glumetza price adjustments and near-term market entrance of generic equivalents to the expected future cash flows.
 Based on the analysis performed, management revised the underlying assumptions used in the discounted cash flow analysis at year-end 2015.
-In February and August of 2016, a total of three generic equivalents to Glumetza entered the market.
-At December 31, 2016, management re-evaluated, with assistance of a third-party expert, the erosion of market share data, the gross-to-net revenue adjustment assumptions and Glumetza demand data.
-These data and assumptions are based on available but pricing strategy, as well as the recent generic competition and limited historical demand data after generic market entrance, the Company may need to further reduce future cash flows in the event of more rapid reduction in market share of Glumetza or a further erosion in net pricing.
-In January 2016, the Company exercised its audit right under the Depomed Royalty Agreement with respect to the Glumetza royalties.
-The information initially provided by Valeant to the independent auditors engaged to perform the royalty audit was substantially incomplete, and the Company has since identified the information necessary to complete the audit to Valeant and is awaiting the provision of the necessary and missing information.
+In February and August of 2016, a total of three generic equivalents to Glumetza were approved to enter the market.
+In February 2016, Lupin Pharmaceuticals, Inc. launched a generic equivalent approved product.
+To date, the other two generic equivalent approved products have not launched.